apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 - The Courier’s [bios for who’s running](https://www.vancourier.com/news/here-s-who-s-running-for-city-council-in-vancouver-this-election-1.23449961)
 - Christopher Porter’s [Vancouver Election 2018 Housing Primer](https://canadianveggie.wordpress.com/2018/10/06/vancouver-election-2018-primer-part-3-housing/)
 - The [Tyee’s election guide](https://thetyee.ca/News/2018/09/10/Your-Guide-To-The-Vancouver-Election/)
+- The [VDLC slate](http://www.vancouverlabour.ca/political-action), which includes the BCTF's School Board picks
 - [The Cambie Report](https://cambiereport.ca) podcast

 For new readers curious where I'm coming from: I'm a thirty-something with a family, currently renting a condo in Mount Pleasant.
 I run a small business, and like many in my generation have become an advocate for affordable housing – for my family, my employees, and my friends who can barely afford to stay in a city with acres and acres of single family houses.